 The Company's investment in TLR Canada is held through a whollyowned subsidiary, Tricon Luxury Residences Co-Investment Inc. Its investment in TLR U.S. is held through a wholly-owned subsidiary, Tricon SLR US Multifamily LLC.
 Both subsidiaries carry their investments at fair value.
-The fair value of the investments in TLR is estimated based on the subsidiaries' proportionate share of the net assets of TLR limited partnerships.
+The fair values of the investments in TLR are estimated based on the subsidiaries' proportionate share of the net assets of TLR limited partnerships.
 The fair value of the net assets is based on a sum-of-theparts approach, where assets and liabilities are measured at fair value individually.

-TLR Canada fair values its properties based on an external appraisal performed annually as of November 30.
-The fair value is determined based on active market prices, adjusted (if necessary) for differences in the nature, location or condition of the asset, as well as assumptions about the recoverability of development costs.
-Management has assessed whether any market changes have occurred subsequent to the date of prior valuation and has determined that the value remained unchanged at March 31, 2016.
+TLR Canada fair values its properties based on an external appraisal performed annually as of November 30 of each year.
+The fair value is determined based on active market prices (including, but not limited to, dollar value per square foot), adjusted (if necessary) for differences in the nature, location or condition of the asset, as well as assumptions about the recoverability of development costs.
+Management has assessed whether any market changes have occurred subsequent to the date of prior valuation and has determined that the value remained unchanged at June 30, 2016.

-TLR U.S. fair value its properties using a discounted cash flow methodology.
+TLR U.S. fair values its properties using a discounted cash flow methodology.
 The fair value is determined based on assumptions about rental income from future leases, such as increases in rental rates and occupancy, less future cash outflows in respect of such leases and capital expenditures.
 Other factors included in the future cash flow estimate are the terminal value of the underlying property based on reliable estimates of the terminal year Net Operating Income ("NOI"), supported by the assumptions of future leases, and market capitalization rates of comparable precedent transactions within each market.

 TLR U.S.'s fair value measurements of its investments are based on significant unobservable inputs including discount rates and future cash flows.
-An increase of 1% in the discount rate results in a decrease to fair value of (\$739), and a decrease of 1% in the discount rate results in an increase in fair value of \$767.
+An increase of 1% in the discount rate results in a decrease to fair value of (\$904), and a decrease of 1% in the discount rate results in an increase in fair value of \$935.

 TLR Canada's income is largely based on the fair value of appraised assets held for development at year end.
-As at March 31, 2016, an increase of 1% of the appraised value would result in an increase to fair value of \$36, and a decrease of 1% of the appraised value would result in a decrease in fair value of (\$36).
+As at June 30, 2016, an increase of 1% of the appraised value per square foot would result in an increase to fair value of \$38, and a decrease of 1% of the appraised value would result in a decrease in fair value of (\$38).